 Take advantage of free interactive garden design found on the internet.
 Go to your local garden nursery for advice.
 Many local nurseries have designers on hand that can help you maximize your space.
 Ask a friend or a neighbor, and of course, research.
 You may also need to think about putting up some attractive garden fences to give a nice finish to your outdoor space.
 Using post supports (like these – https://tradefixdirect.com/post-supports) could be a good idea for your garden project.

 6. Who will get the project complete?

-Will you be completing this task on your own?
+Will you do it yourself after sourcing materials from a reputable trade supplier or will you enlist some help?
+Will you grow herbs from seeds or buy already planted seeds?
+Are you planning to do it totally on your own?
 If so, plan well.
 Purchase or check out a book in your local library to assist in key elements of the planning stage.
 Perhaps consider consulting a professional to assist in soil prep and site selection.
 Ask a local 4H club or garden club for assistance at a nominal fee or donation to their club.
 Get creative!
 Swap services with another company if you are considering a large project.
 Sonoran Landesign landscape designers in Phoenix can do anything from lush oasis to sonoran desert designs.
 Outsourcing help can speed up the process as well as provide design inspiration if needed, it just depends on how you want your finished product to end up.

 7. Will it be worth my time and money invested into the project?